Giftbit/currencyapi/docs/drop-in-gift-cards.md

 Note this quickstart assumes you are using Stripe to process payments: if you are using another payment processor and want to build a custom solution, please [contact us](mailto:hello@lightrail.com).

 We have preconfigured sample values for your template as a demo to help you get testing quickly.
 You can use all the default values to start, but if you are interested in running through an active test that includes a sample customer Gift Card redemption, you will need to update the **Email Claim Link** value in order to set up a testing Url which you have access to.
-Please note: before taking your Drop-in widgets to production, you will want to be sure to update all the values to match your custom implementation.
+Please note: before taking your Drop-in components to production, you will want to be sure to update all the values to match your custom implementation.

-You can optionally edit the other configuration value of your Drop-in Gift Card [template](https://www.lightrail.com/app/#/cards/dropin) within your Lightrail account to customize the appearance of widgets and gift card emails.
+You can optionally edit the other configuration value of your Drop-in Gift Card [template](https://www.lightrail.com/app/#/cards/dropin) within your Lightrail account to customize the appearance of components and gift card emails.
 (For development, toggle your Lightrail account to test mode, this will allow you to use Stripe's test credit cards.)

 You'll also need to connect your Stripe account on your account integrations [page](https://www.lightrail.com/app/#/account/api) and provide the URL to a redemption page where customers can redeem their gift cards (see Step 2).